Chaste/Chaste.github.io/site/content/projects/ap-predict/_index.md

  * ***Easiest***: Some 'heavily-annotated' models that will probably already have all the necessary metadata annotated/tagged are available at [https://github.com/Chaste/cellml](https://github.com/Chaste/cellml).
 So check here first as it may contain the model you want, already tagged with the necessary metadata for ApPredict to work with it.

  * **Fairly Easy**: the [Cardiac Electrophysiology Web Lab](https://chaste.cs.ox.ac.uk/WebLab) contains an annotation tool, so that you can drag and drop metadata terms onto variables/parameters in the CellML model.
-To do this you'll need to [register](https://scrambler.cs.ox.ac.uk/accounts/register/) then contact [gary.mirams@nottingham.ac.uk](mailto:gary.mirams@nottingham.ac.uk) to ask for 'Modeller' permissions for the account you just created, and then when we've granted that you can upload your CellML model and annotate it.
+To do this you'll need to [register](https://scrambler.cs.ox.ac.uk/accounts/register/) then contact <a href="mailto:gary.mirams@nottingham.ac.uk?subject=Web Lab User Permissions">gary.mirams@nottingham.ac.uk</a> to ask for 'Modeller' permissions for the account you just created, and then when we've granted that you can upload your CellML model and annotate it.
    * My Files ->  Models -> Create New Model.
 Put in a name and upload your CellML file as a Private file.
 This becomes version 1.
    * Navigate to the model (My files -> Models) and click on it.
    * Now click on the little blue molecule symbol which takes you to the annotation tool: